nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### Project Hail Mary, Andy Weir

+★★★☆☆

+Science fiction that is both incredible and plausible thanks to the extensive research work done by the author of The Martian.
+Sometimes perhaps it goes overboard with the details and brilliant hacks of the genius scientist and his pal the engineer, but the story remains gripping until the end.
+The message is clear: it will be cooperation between peoples and between worlds that saves us, not conflict.

+### Assalto alle Alpi, Marco A. Ferrari

+★★★★☆

+To give the Alps a future, a new perspective is necessary—one that is aware and respectful.
+A threat hangs over the Alps in our near future if we continue to draw upon old idealizing stereotypes that reduce the mountains to a salvific place of pure "beauty," or to an amusement park for tourists fleeing the cities.
+How can we imagine their near future?
+In this small but important book, M.A.
+Ferrari traces a brief history of the "assault on the Alps": tourist speculation, the "valorization" of the territory, and everything that has led to the current situation.
+He then attempts to propose new paths, which are actually already being experimented with in various places.

 ### The Mental Load, A Feminist Comic, by Emma

 ★★★★☆